-1) The persons subject to due diligence shall take the necessary organisational measures and provide appropriate internal instruments of control and monitoring.
-They shall in particular issue internal instructions, arrange secure storage of the due diligence files, and arrange for training and development of their staff.

-2) As appropriate to the circumstances and the individual risks, the internal organisation shall be structured according to the type and size of the enterprise as well as according to the number, type, and complexity of the business relationships.
-The effective fulfilment of the internal functions and due diligence requirements must be guaranteed at all times.134
+- 1) The persons subject to due diligence shall take the necessary organisational measures and provide appropriate internal instruments of control and monitoring.
+They shall in particular issue internal instructions, arrange secure storage of the due diligence files, and arrange for training and development of their staff. - 2) As appropriate to the circumstances and the individual risks, the internal organisation shall be structured according to the type and size of the enterprise as well as according to the number, type, and complexity of the business relationships.
+The effective fulfilment of the internal functions and due diligence requirements must be guaranteed at all times.138 - 3) Repealed139 - 4) The Government shall provide further details by ordinance.